tmeasday/joins-experiments/packages/publish-joins/README.md

 ### Problem 2: Overlapping cursors

-Currently, you cannot publish two cursors from a single subscription.
+Currently, you cannot publish two cursors over the same collection from a single subscription.
 This is more fundamentally because you cannot call `this.added()` twice on the same document.
 Consider the following:

   1. First cursor calls `this.added()` with one set of fields
   2. Second cursor calls `this.added()` with a second set of fields